John R. McLaughlin PhD

 - application of advanced measurement methods in exposure and outcome assessment

-- building infrastructure, systems and capacity for chronic disease research and monitoring
+- building infrastructure, systems and capacity for chronic and infectious disease research and monitoring

 - harmonization and collaboration in cancer and chronic disease research across Canada and internationally

-- epidemiologic research relevant to populations, individuals, practitioners and policy makers
+- epidemiological research relevant to populations, individuals, practitioners and policy-makers

 Specific research areas: